-- 4.7.1 A Connection Applicant may withdraw an application for CPC Measures at any time via a written withdrawal notice to the Host NSP and to the ISO. - 4.7.2 The ISO may terminate the process at any time should it form the view that agreement between the ISO, the Host NSP and the Connection Applicant is unlikely to be reached. - 4.7.3 Within 5 business days of the cancellation of a CPC Application, the ISO must:

-- (a) Publish the notice of withdraw on its website along with a brief description of the reason for cancellation (i.e. Connection Applicant withdraw, technical limitations of the request, lack of agreement between parties). - (b) Cancel any in progress consultation processes. - (c) Advise the Pilbara Advisory Committee of the withdraw notice. - 4.7.4 Connection Applicant is responsible for all ISO costs up to the point of withdrawing the application, as per section 5.1.
+- 4.7.1 A Connection Applicant may withdraw an application for CPC Measures at any time via a written withdrawal notice to the Host NSP and to the ISO. - 4.7.2 Following consultation with the Host NSP and Connection Applicant, the ISO may issue a "notice to terminate" to the Host NSP and the ISO will seek submissions as to why the process should continue.
+Within 15 business days of receiving submissions the ISO must make a decision to either terminate the process should ISO form the view that agreement between the ISO, Host NSP and Connection Applicant is unlikely, or to continue the process. - 4.7.3 Within five business days of the cancellation of a CPC Application, the ISO must: - (a) Publish the withdrawal notice on its website along with a brief description of the reason for cancellation (i.e. Connection Applicant withdraw, technical limitations of the request, lack of agreement between parties). - (b) Cancel any in progress consultation processes. - (c) Advise the Pilbara Advisory Committee of the withdrawal notice. - 4.7.4 The Connection Applicant is responsible for all ISO costs up to the point of withdrawing the application, as per 25 of this Procedure.

-4.8 Changed circumstances impacting CPC measures
+4.8 Changed Circumstances Impacting CPC Measures